maximilionus/android-qemu-launcher/README.md

    Everything is done [...]
    ```

-4. Run the [launcher](./launcher.sh) with **install** argument and the path to the Android image from step 2 next to it and proceed with basic Android installation on MBR *(Not GPT!)* drive layout and GRUB bootloader enabled:
+4. Run the [launcher](./launcher.sh) with the **install** argument and the path to the Android image from step 2 next to it and proceed with basic Android installation on MBR *(Not GPT!)* drive layout and GRUB bootloader enabled:
    ```sh
    ./launcher.sh install <PATH_TO_ROM>